ajenkul/cocos2d-x/tools/cocos2d-console/README.md

 Examples:

 ```
-# starts a new project called "My Game" for iOS and Android with JS Bindigns
+# starts a new project called "My Game" for multi-platform

-$ cocos2d new "My Game" --mobile --js
+$ cocos new "My Game" -l cpp -p org.cocos2d.mygame

 $ cd "My Game"

+# Will compile the current project to binary
+$ cocos compile -p android -m debug

-# Will compile the source code, publish the assests, and then it will send the binary to the simulator
+# Will deploy the project to device and run it
-$ cocos2d run --ios
+$ cocos run -p android

-# Will generate a distribution .ipa file ready to be summitted to the App Store
-$ cocos2d dist --ios

-# Will generate published files
-$ cocos2d.py publish --ios

-# Will generate bytecode files
-$ cocos2d jscompile -d output_dir -s cocos2dx_root/scripting/javascript/bindings/js -s cocos2dx_root/samples/Javascript/Shared/tests -o game.min.js -j compiler_config_sample.json -c

 ```